guilhermegarcia/r/reshaping_corpus_OT.md

 where I propose an interval-based approach to stress in Portuguese.
 Because I wanted to map my analysis into a MaxEnt grammar (Hayes & Wilson 2008), I needed the data to be in a specific format (see below).

+I obviously don't assume you need a function that does exactly this, but you can definitely adapt this function.
+The idea is to show how I did it.
+Hopefully, this will be helpful if you want to do something similar (or a sub/superset of what I did).

 ## Summary: from A to B

 My data looked like ```A``` below, and I needed something like ```B```.
 In ```A```, there are four columns.
 Each row is a